-Honours degree or ordinary degree in a relevant subject.
-Postgraduate diploma or professional qualification in a relevant subject.
-Other qualifications will be considered if accompanied by a minimum of three years' relevant professional experience.
-A bridging module is available to people with substantial professional experience, but no undergraduate degree
+Honours degree or ordinary degree in a relevant subject Postgraduate diploma or professional qualification in a relevant subject -Other qualifications will be considered if accompanied by a minimum of three years' relevant professional experience -A br

 Months of entry

 If you want to progress into a managerial role in rural development, this postgraduate course in Sustainable Rural Development is for you.
 You will study social, environmental, economic and professional development, and community engagement issues in the context of managing rural development.The MSc Sustainable Rural Development can be studied online from anywhere in the world.

 Information for international students

 Our programmes are taught and examined in English.
 To make the most of your studies, you must be able to communicate fluently and accurately in spoken and written English and provide certified proof of your competence before starting your course.
 Please note that English language tests need to have been taken no more than two years prior to the start date of the course.
 The standard English Language criteria to study at the University of the Highlands and Islands are detailed on our English language requirements page